BroknApples/Merge_Folders/README.md

 cd ..
 cmake --build build
 ```
-* Using GCC, exe file will be located in build/
+* Using GCC: exe file will be located in build/
-* Using MSVC, exe file will be located in build/Debug/
+* Using MSVC: exe file will be located in build/Debug/

 ### Running program
 1. Place fmerge.exe in a directory